 Certification in core-plus specializations requires Mid or Senior level FAC-PPM core certification plus mastery of the additional core-plus specialty training, experience and continuous learning requirements.
 There are no levels for core-plus specialty certifications.
 Once mastery of the core and core-plus competencies has been demonstrated through training, education, other relevant certification programs, or documentation through fulfillment (experience), the FAC-PPM core-plus specialty certification is awarded and maintained through continuous learning.
 The FAC-PPM-IT Core-Plus competency model and the December 16, 2013 OFPP memo on Revisions to the Federal Acquisition Certification for Program and Project Managers (FAC-P/PM) both provide more information on the FAC-PPM-IT core-plus specialty certification.

-Interested individuals may review additional information on Continuous Learning requirements by clicking here.
+Interested individuals may review additional information from OFPP on Continuous Learning requirements.

 The revised FAC-PPM core competency model and the FAC-PPM-IT Core-Plus competency model define the knowledge, skills and experience requirements for program and project managers.
 The models portray the competency areas, then further define the competency areas in behavioral terms using performance outcome statements.

 The Vendor Consortium (currently under construction) includes the new competency models, as well as the revised process for vendors to voluntarily submit their training courses to FAI for verification their courses align with the competency model training requirements.

 Each career area has a Functional Advisory Board as a collaborative, federal-wide working group charged with shaping the management policies and practices of the Federal Acquisition Certification program which is chartered by the Office of Federal Procurement Policy.
 The P/PM FAB Charter establishes the P/PM FAB to perform continuous review, evaluation, and update of the P/PM career field in Federal civilian agencies.